Treaty of Wiener Neustadt

-The Peace Treaty of Wiener Neustadt was a treaty between the Kingdom of Hungary and the Holy Roman Empire.
+The Treaty of Wiener Neustadt was a treaty between the Kingdom of Hungary and the Holy Roman Empire.
 It was preceded by the Truce of Radkersburg and followed by the Peace of Pressburg.
 It deals with succession issues and ascertains the territory mortgages in Moson, Sopron and Vas counties.

 Background

 After the death of King Ladislaus V in Prague on 23 January 1458, Matthias was proclaimed King of Hungary at Buda, with the help of his uncle Michael Szilágyi.
 Meanwhile, in February 1459 Nicholas of Ilok joined by some other discontent Hungarian counts elected Holy Roman Emperor Frederick III as the Hungarian King in Ilok's castle at Güssing.
 Frederick claimed the throne as his rightful inheritance from Albert II of Germany.
 Pius II became Pope in 1458 only 5 years after the Ottomans conquered Byzantium.
 Afraid of further Turkish aggression, he called for a crusade.
 He wanted to reconcile the two kings who both sought each other's crown.

 Frederick held an advantage, with the support of some Hungarian nobles as well as holding western Hungary including the Hungarian town of Sopron and the Hungarian crown itself, which he received from Queen Elizabeth of Luxembourg (wife of Albert II) on 25 February 1441.
-He also borrowed from her 100.000 ducats for Sopron and another 8000 for the crown.
+He also borrowed from her 100,000 ducats for Sopron and another 8000 for the crown.

 Matthias had Czech King George of Poděbrady (declared a heretic by Pius) and the Hussite mercenary leader John Jiskra on his side.
 Matthias allied with Albert VI, Frederick's brother, with whom he brought war at the time.
 The Pope mediated between the parties with less success.
 With the odds against him, Matthias was forced to secretly engage in negotiations.
 He sent János Vitéz to Frederick in Graz in the beginning of 1462, helped by papal observer Hieronymus Landus.
 They partially agreed on the status of the Holy Crown and the cities of Fraknó, Kabold, Kismarton, Kőszeg, Sopron, and Rohonc.
 They fixed the terms of the inheritance of the Hungarian throne after Matthias, overruling the alliance between Matthias and Albert and forbade him to remarry after the death of his wife, Catherine of Poděbrady.
 The negotiations ended in May.
 This is considered a pre-contract for the Peace Treaty of Wiener Neustadt though most of the conditions were kept secret.
 In Sopron, the representatives of the Hungarian ecclesiastical and secular classes accepted all terms of these negotiations.